datagit/php-jmeter-tests/README.md

 # PHP Apache JMeter Tests

-Simple PHP CLI that allows to perform crawler (with tests) based on latest site map, and run your personal functional tests.
+Simple PHP CLI app that allows to perform crawler (with tests) based on latest site map, and run your personal functional tests.

 ### Questions
 If you have any questions, problems related with this project send me an email, or catch me on twitter [@_iTymz](https://twitter.com/_iTymz).